znotfireman/pretty-fusion-utils/lib/use-spring/README.md

 ): Fusion.StateObject<T>
 ```

 Applies spring animations to the given value, and updates the goal with the latest value on every re-render.
 Returns a state object with the motor's value.
+Not to be confused with Fusion's own Spring objects.

 ---